Finland

 Real estate tax

 Municipalities impose an annual real estate tax.
 The tax is levied on the taxable value of buildings and land.
 The municipal council determines the applicable tax rates, although the minimum and maximum tax rates are set by tax legislation.
-The tax is deductible from taxable business income if the real estate is used for business purposes.
+The tax is deductible from taxable business income or agricultural income if the real estate is used for business or agricultural purposes.
 The tax is deductible from taxable income of the so-called 'other-source income' if the real estate is used to acquire other taxable income than business income.

 Transfer tax